DivadNojnarg/outstanding-shiny-ui/README.md

   - [x] rework skeleton chapter to use more htmltools functions
   - find a way to make the code standalone (side pkg): I currently include JavaScript with `tags$script()` which is quite bad practice but easier to focus on writing the book first.
   - include apps as iframes for demo
-  - [x] add chapter to test shiny tags, JavaScript input bindings, ...
+  - [x] add chapter to test shiny tags, Jav1aScript input bindings, ...
   - [x] finish Shiny chapter -> add more screenshots to message handler
   - [x] finish more interactivity chapter
   - [x] split Chapter 4: this chapter could be a entire section